junxit/us-congress-bills-114/metadata.md

 - 2015-06-15 — Mr. Graves (MO) moved to suspend the rules and pass the bill.
 - 2015-06-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 365). (text: CR H4352)
 - 2015-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 0 (Roll no. 365).(text: CR H4352)
+- 2015-06-16 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.